Does Vaginismus Last Forever?

 It is essential to recognize that there are many causes of sexual pain.
 Vaginismus is described as the cause of sexual pain when a woman has recurrent vaginal spasms and pain with penetration that interferes with sexual intercourse/penetration.

-What does the pain feel like?
+What does the pain during sex feel like?

 Pain associated with vaginismus can vary significantly between individuals.
 It may feel like burning, it may be sharp, or it may be mild discomfort.
 This pain can be anywhere from mildly to extremely painful and possibly even emotionally painful, given that women often have no control over it.
 The pain may be so bad that nothing can be put in the vagina.
-While vaginismus does not affect the ability to get sexually aroused or orgasm, the pain can lead to 1) an inability to tolerate sex, 2) a decrease in or no desire to have intercourse, 3) avoidance of sexual activity, and/or 4) intense fear of pain.
+While vaginismus does not affect the ability to get sexually aroused or orgasm, the pain can lead to 1) an inability to tolerate sex, 2) a decrease in or no sexual desire, 3) avoidance of sexual activity, and/or 4) intense fear of pain.

 Vaginismus can affect women of all ages.
 Some individuals discover they are affected the first time they try to achieve penetration.
 When they are unable to achieve penetration due to pain and/or tightness of the vaginal opening, they may mistakenly believe that they have a structural abnormality, such as a vagina that is “too small” or that something is blocking the opening, such as an unbroken hymen.
 For other individuals, vaginismus is acquired later in life.
 The causes of vaginismus are not clearly understood, although contributing factors may include both physical and non-physical causes.
 Sometimes there is no identifiable cause.